Welcome to the podcast of Load Caesars for, what are we, Thursday?

 And it's exactly the same in Swindon.

-If you look at the outside, it's all just this dark blue ring where the English is just like, okay, well, I'm just gonna move a bit back into the Shire because I didn't ask to live next to a bunch of foreigners.
+If you look at the outside, it's all just this dark blue ring where the English are just like, okay, well, I'm just going to move a bit back into the Shire because I didn't ask to live next to a bunch of foreigners.

 I just didn't ask for that.